Highway revolts in the United States: Massachusetts

 The Northern Expressway was granted an exemption because it was nearly complete.
 Its final 3 mi segment was completed in 1973 with a section from East Somerville to the North Station area of downtown Boston.

 The Central Artery had cut a swath through Downtown Boston neighborhoods, creating one of the greatest eyesores in urban America during the 1950s.
 Because of this, it would earn its nickname "The Other Green Monster", both a play on its greenish color and on the name of the tall left field wall in Fenway Park.
-Starting in 1991, the Central Artery was rerouted into a replacement tunnel network, and the elevated highway was demolished and replaced by linear parks and new buildings, in a massive project known as the "Big Dig".
+Through public initiative starting in 1991, the Central Artery was rerouted into a replacement tunnel network, and the elevated highway was demolished and replaced by linear parks and new buildings, in a massive project known as the "Big Dig".

 There was also a plan in Western Massachusetts of an upgrade of U.S. Route 7 from Lee to Pittsfield and points north of there.
 The highway was to have a 60 foot median.
 There was also plans of a spur off to Dalton of Massachusetts Route 9.
 Local opposition led to the demise of the Route 7 Freeway.